comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 Finally, we have the ‘Websocket.hpp’ file, where we define the logic of our “API” for Websockets.

-In this simple example, we only send the value of ‘millis()’ encoded as text every time we receive a request.
-We will only use it in Example 1 (but there is no need to comment it out because we don’t even call it from the web).
+In this simple example, we only send the value of ‘millis()’ encoded as text each time we receive a request.
+We will only use it in Example 1 (but there’s no need to comment it because we don’t even call it from the web).

 AsyncWebSocket ws("/ws");